theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 ### 3. Rust

 [Rust](https://www.rust-lang.org) is a systems programming language that was created by Mozilla Research as a safer and more efficient alternative to C/C++.
 It was officially released as an open-source project back in 2010.
-The lead designer of the language was **Graydon Hoare**, who has since moved to **Apple** and is now working as part of the **Swift** (dicussed later) team.
+The lead designer of the language was **Graydon Hoare**, who has since moved to **Apple** and is now working as part of the **Swift** (discussed later) team.

-The stated goals for the Rust programming language are:
+The stated goals of the Rust programming language are:

 >* Safety
 * Speed
 * Concurrency

 Out of the three, Rust takes **safety** more seriously.
 It enforces safety through one of its most unique (and tricky) concepts: **ownership**.
-Here(link) is an excellent article explaining the concept.
+[Here](link) is an excellent article explaining the concept.

 A simple function declaration in Rust looks like this: